Actindo-AG/Documentation/Channels/Integration/03_ConfigureLogging.md

 ![Logging](../../Assets/Screenshots/Channels/Settings/Logging/Logging.png "[Logging]")

-> [Info] By default, the *Log Level* menu entry in the left *Setting* side menu is preselected if you click the *LOGGING* tab for the first time in your current session.
+> [Info] By default, the *Log Level* menu entry in the left *Settings* side menu is preselected if you click the *LOGGING* tab for the first time in your current session.

-1. If necessary, click the *Log Level* menu entry in the left *Setting* side menu.
+1. If necessary, click the *Log Level* menu entry in the left *Settings* side menu.
   The *Log Level* view is displayed on the right side.

 2. Disable the *Apply from default* toggle in the upper right corner.